Top 10 KC & The Sunshine Band Hits from TK Records

 KC and The Sunshine Band are one of the world’s most popular musical groups.
-With a song on the Saturday Night Fever movie soundtrack (“Boogie Shoes”), 10 Grammy nominations, 3 Grammy awards from its writers, and the unstoppable rhythm of “That’s The Way I Like It,” “Shake Shake Shake (Shake Your Booty),” “I’m Your Boogie Man,” “Boogie Shoes,” “Keep It Comin Love,” and “Please Don’t Go,” to name a few, their music has been global since the 1970’s.
+With a song on the Saturday Night Fever movie soundtrack (“Boogie Shoes”), 10 Grammy nominations, 3 Grammy awards for its writers, and the unstoppable rhythm of “That’s The Way I Like It,” “Shake Shake Shake (Shake Your Booty),” “I’m Your Boogie Man,” “Boogie Shoes,” “Keep It Comin Love,” and “Please Don’t Go,” to name a few, their music has been global since the 1970’s.

 The group was born in Hialeah, FL from the combination of T.K.
 Production’s powerhouse label owner Henry Stone’s industry moves, the open-door policy that kept his company full of Miami’s most talented musicians, namely The Ocean Liners band; the teamwork between young engineer and bass player Rick Finch, and songwriter Harry Wayne Casey (KC for short), guitar player Jerome Smith, drummer Robert Johnson, percussionist Fermin Goytisolo, and the influence of Caribbean rhythms on dancey, bass heavy American pop and r&b.

 The band’s famous horn section, dancers, congas, and rhythm section made up of the best local players on the scene locked their sound into the beat of history.